sublimelsp/LSP-julia/README.md

 * Install the [Julia](https://packagecontrol.io/packages/Julia) package from Package Control for syntax highlighting
 * Install the [LSP](https://packagecontrol.io/packages/LSP) client from Package Control
-* Install this LSP-julia package from Package Control.
+* Clone this LSP-julia repository into your Packages directory.
-  For now, you have to use `Package Control: Add Repository` and paste this repository URL to make it available in Package Control.
-  I probably will wait until there is a public release of ST4 and then update this plugin to use the new LSP API, before considering to add it to the default Package Control channel.
+  I will probably wait until there is a public release of ST4 and then update this plugin to use the new LSP API, before adding it to the default Package Control channel, so that it won't suddenly break for ST3 users.
 * Optionally install the [Terminus](https://packagecontrol.io/packages/Terminus) package from Package Control for a better Julia REPL integration and additional features.

 ## Features